 Status Audio CB-1 came with two detachable cables (straight, coiled), a standard 3.5mm jack, and you’ll get a ¼ inch adapter as well.
-Headphones have a lock mechanism, which means when you inject cable into the headphones and a quarter turns clockwise will lock it and quarter tun to anticlockwise will unlock it.
+Headphones have a lock mechanism, which means when you inject cable into the headphones and a quarter turns clockwise will lock it, and a quarter turn to anticlockwise will unlock it.

 The sound quality of Status Audio CB-1 is excellent as well.
 The frequency response is flat.
 They have 50 mm drivers that produce natural audio — no extra add-in bass, mid-ranges, or highs.

 Also, they are doing a pretty excellent job in sound isolation.
-The bass is not boomy, so if you like extra bass, then maybe you will get disappointed.
+The bass is not boomy, so maybe you will get disappointed if you like extra bass.
 Overall in this price range, they provide excellent sound.

-These are great pairs that you can use to listen to songs, mixing, and recording sessions.
-These not look branded, but the audio quality is excellent.
+These are great pairs that you can use to listen to songs, mix, and recording sessions.
+These do not look brand, but the audio quality is excellent.

-The last headphone that we recommend you to buy for guitar amp is Behringer HPS3000, and these are super cheap you can get them in under $50.
+The last headphone that we recommend you to buy for guitar amp is Behringer HPS3000, and these are super cheap; you can get them for under $50.

 Good: These are Super cheap headphones with acceptable sound quality and comfort.
-Excellent bass and also provide super sound isolation even you play guitar at night you’re roommate or wife will not get disturbed.
+Excellent bass and super sound isolation; even you play guitar at night, your roommate or wife will not get disturbed.

-Bad: Looks big and Rough and made of entirely plastic material.
+Bad: It looks big and Rough and made of entirely plastic material.

-Bottom Line: These are the most affordable and good pair of headphones for guitar amp in less than $50 ($20-$30).
+Bottom Line: These are the most affordable and good pair of headphones for a guitar amp for less than $50.
 In this price range, these have excellent sound quality and comfort, especially for larger head people.

-HPS3000 headphones are cheapest on our list.
+HPS3000 headphones are the cheapest on this list.
 In the box, you’ll get a headphone and ¼” adapter.

-The cable is around 6 feet long and ends with 1/8″ connector and for studio equipment an extra 1/4″ size adapter.
+The cable is around 6 feet long and ends with a 1/8″ connector, and for studio equipment, an extra 1/4″ size adapter.

 Overall, the build quality is nice, but all plastic material makes the impression of these headphones slightly weak, but in actual they’re strong.